duda

 • Social Media Accounts

-• Etc…
+• Etc

-You might not end up using all the values you identified immediately, but having the values in the Content Library will give you flexibility in the future to update a user’s site with more functionality and information.
 After populating the Content Library with all of your labels, you can add placeholder values to aid you while designing the template.
 When you create an actual site, you will overwrite the placeholder values with real data.
 The final step is to connect the elements on your template to labels in the Content Library once you’re satisfied with the design and layout.

-Instant Sites
+Instant sites

-With your template connections complete, it’s time to implement the API calls to allow your users to instantly create their websites.
-Ideally, a user should be able to simply click a “Create Website” button from within your SaaS product.
-A site will be provisioned based on one of your templates, and the data stored in your platform is pushed to the site’s Content Library.
-Those promises you made at the template level are now fulfilled, as the new content is deposited into its proper place within the template.
+Ideally, your customers should be able to click a “Create Website” button within your SaaS product.
+Doing so would provision a site based on one of your templates, then push the stored data in your platform to the site’s Content Library.
+Those promises you made at the template level are now fulfilled, as the new content is deposited into their proper places within the template.
 At its simplest, this instant website flow only requires two calls to the Duda API.

-“Create Website” API Call
+“Create Site” API call

-The create website API call only requires a template_id value to succeed.
+The create site API call only requires a template_id value to succeed.
 The template ID identifies which template you want to be the basis for the site.
 All you need to do is provide the ID of a template with a completed design and configured data connections.
 You can manually retrieve the template ID via API during development and store the value within your code or database.

 curl --request POST \